Erwinvandervalk/erwinvandervalk.github.io/_posts/2021-12-06-stop-mocking.md

 test only cares about the things the end user cares about.
 When you do **X**, you can observe **Y**.
 Anything else is not important for this test.

+No, this is not an integration test, because I'm testing a single boundary here.
+Any external dependencies (such
+the e-mail sending in this example).
+And as for databases?
+If the test doesn't slow you down too much, I would encourage you to include them in your tests.
+Otherwise, create a stub at the absolute lowest level.

 ## Single Responsibility Principle causes harm here

 Bob Martin coined the SOLID Principles, with the Single Responsibility Principle being the one people